-We have a beach cart power kit that would be perfect to motorize a garden wagon.
-Here is a link to it: http://electricscooterparts.com/electric-beach cart-kit-145.html
+We have a beach cart power kit that would be a great candidate to motorize a garden wagon.
+It is our item # KIT-145.
+Here is a link to it:

 This kit has a reversing controller and a reverse switch.
 We could make a kit without reverse which would cost around $30 less.
 We can also make a custom kit with different size batteries, a different style throttle, or just about any other different parts that you would like.

 We can also help with selecting the wheel sprocket to obtain the top speed that you want the wagon to go.
 In fact if you let me know the diameter of the wagon's tire I can calculate what its top speed would be with the KIT-145 kit that I linked to above.

 thank you so much for the reply. the top speed would only need to be walking speed. we would never be jogging or running with the wagon.
 Sometimes the wagon may be loaded with some weight though - not sure if this matters?

 Also - a few questions:

 Is the motor simply bolted to the bottom of the wagon?

 Do you have any photos of this installed?